Gå till innehåll

 İstanbul Havalimanı, Arnavutköy, Istanbul

 The new Istanbul Airport on the European side of the city is the main international airport serving Istanbul.
-The older Atatürk Airport permanently closed in February 2022.
 The airport is a major hub for Turkish Airlines.
 By total passenger traffic, it is the busiest airport in Europe and 13th-busiest airport in the world.
-It is about 40 km away from Taksim and 52 km from both Sultanahmet (historical centre on the European side of Istanbul) and Kadıköy (city centre on the Asian side).
+It is about 40 kilometres away from Taksim and 52 kilometres from both Sultanahmet, historical centre on the European side of Istanbul, and Kadıköy, city centre on the Asian side.
 The Istanbul Airport currently operates a single terminal for domestic and international flights.
 Free WiFi is available at Istanbul Airport for one hour.
-You can register with your phone number or using your passport at WiFi kiosks.
-The most popular mode of transportation to the airport from the city centre is by HAVAİST busses.
+You can register with your phone number or by using your passport at WiFi kiosks.
+The most popular mode of transportation to the airport from the city centre is by HAVAİST buses.
 They have stations throughout the city, including next to Taksim Square.
-You can buy your ticket online (at least 6 hours in advance) or pay by card when you board.
-Price depends on your destination.
-The new M11 metro line is scheduled to open in August 2022.
-Another from Halkalı on the Marmaray rail line is expected to be completed in 2022.
+You can buy your ticket online, at least 6 hours in advance, or pay by card when you board.
+The new M11 metro line, launched in January 2023, also connects Istanbul Airport to the city.
 Istanbul city taxis are readily available 24 hours a day outside the arrival and departure areas of the airport.
 A trip to Istanbul city centre by taxi takes approximately 40 minutes.
+Alternatively, Uber operates in Istanbul.

 Arrival Guides Logo